sunnybhandal/Real-Time-Sign-Language-Interpreter/README.md

 # Real-Time-Sign-Language-Interpreter

 ## Purpose
 Creating subtitles for sign language phrases.
 This can also be used as a tool to learn sign language.
+- Currently can handle the phrases ....

 ## Model
 LSTM model with 3 LSTM layers and 3 dense layers